Conor Benn vs Chris van Heerden time: When are ring walks and when will fight start?

-Conor Benn vs Chris van Heerden time: When are ring walks and when will fight start this weekend?
+Conor Benn vs Chris van Heerden time: When are ring walks and when will fight start tonight?

 All you need to know about the main event and undercard

-Conor Benn’s ascent in the welterweight division sees him face Chris van Heerden this Saturday, with the Briton defending his WBA Continental title against the South African at Manchester’s AO Arena.
+Conor Benn’s ascent in the welterweight division sees him face Chris van Heerden tonight, with the Briton defending his WBA Continental title against the South African at Manchester’s AO Arena.

 Benn, 25, enters the bout with a perfect record of 20-0 (13 knockouts), having stopped Chris Algieri in the fourth round last time out, in November.